Big bunny on campus: a hare-raising story

 MacArthur and Detarando said that each student came up with their own drawings for the project.

-“Brian was trying to teach the students the processes of applications,” said Detrando.
+“Brian was trying to teach the students the processes of applications,” said Detarando.

 These processes include researching, gathering materials, submitting the project and then completing it.